Benoit Mandelbrot: Fractals and the "theory of roughness"

 Mandelbrot has been called an artist, and a visionary and a maverick.
 His informal and passionate style of writing and his emphasis on visual and geometric intuition (supported by the inclusion of numerous illustrations) made The Fractal Geometry of Nature accessible to non-specialists.
 The book sparked widespread popular interest in fractals and contributed to chaos theory and other fields of science and mathematics.

 Mandelbrot also put his ideas to work in cosmology.
 He offered in 1974 a new explanation of Olbers' paradox (the "dark night sky" riddle), demonstrating the consequences of fractal theory as a sufficient, but not necessary, resolution of the paradox.
 He postulated that if the stars in the universe were fractally distributed (for example, like Cantor dust), it would not be necessary to rely on the Big Bang theory to explain the paradox.
 His model would not rule out a Big Bang, but would allow for a dark sky even if the Big Bang had not occurred.

 Awards and honors

-Mandelbrot's awards include the Wolf Prize for Physics in 1993, the Lewis Fry Richardson Prize of the European Geophysical Society in 2000, the Japan Prize in 2003, and the Einstein Lectureship of the American Mathematical Society in 2006.
+Mandelbrot's awards include the Wolf Prize in Physics in 1993, the Lewis Fry Richardson Prize of the European Geophysical Society in 2000, the Japan Prize in 2003, and the Einstein Lectureship of the American Mathematical Society in 2006.

 The small asteroid 27500 Mandelbrot was named in his honor.
 In November 1990, he was made a Chevalier in France's Legion of Honour.
 In December 2005, Mandelbrot was appointed to the position of Battelle Fellow at the Pacific Northwest National Laboratory.
 Mandelbrot was promoted to an Officer of the Legion of Honour in January 2006.
 An honorary degree from Johns Hopkins University was bestowed on Mandelbrot in the May 2010 commencement exercises.

 A partial list of awards received by Mandelbrot: